easy-graph/easy-graph.github.io/docs/_sources/contributorGuide.rst.txt

 1. Attempt to reproduce the issue with the reported EasyGraph version or request further clarification from the issue author.
-2. Ensure the issue is not already resolved.
+2. Verify that the issue has not already been resolved.
 You can attempt to reproduce using the latest preview release and/or EasyGraph from the main branch.
 3. If the issue cannot be reproduced,

-   1. clarify with the issue’s author,
+   1. Seek clarification from the issue’s author,

 4. If the issue can be reproduced,

    1. comment on the issue confirming so
    2. if possible, identify the root cause of the issue.
-   3. if interested, attempt to fix it via a pull request.
+   3. Consider fixing the issue by submitting a pull request.

 .. raw:: html